 Ah, naps.
 That glorious hour or two when a mom can drink a hot cup of coffee, think for five minutes straight, and perhaps get some work done without being constantly interrupted.
-As adults, most of us would probably give our right arm to have a nap every day, yet our children seem to look at naps in a very different light.
-For most of their first years, they fight tooth and nail to avoid their naps, and then a few years later, they downright refuse.
-The day a child drops his or her last nap is a day that no parent is really prepared for.
+As adults, most of us would probably give our right arm to have a nap every day.
+However, our children seem to look at naps in a very different light.
+For most of their first years, they fight tooth and nail to avoid their naps.
+Then a few years later, they downright refuse.
+The day a child drops their last nap is a day that no parent is really prepared for.
 Luckily, I’m here to give you a head’s up as to when you can expect your kid to stop napping and how you can deal with it without losing your ever-loving mind.

 How to Tell When Your Kid is Done Napping